Contributors Dropdown icon

 A first data transformation example

 Think of your ad performance data from social media platform “InstaTok.”
 Perhaps you’d like to visualize the key performance metrics from the last 6 months.
-When quickly viewing the raw data, though, you notice that there are some broken cells (or values) due to missing or incorrect data.
+When quickly viewing the raw data, though, you notice that there are some broken cells due to missing values or incorrect data.

-If you were to send this raw data values on to your visualization software, your final dashboard would likely be broken in one or more places.
-In order to avoid this, you need to apply some data transformations in order to remove those broken values or to ensure that the data is accurately sent through.
+If you were to send these raw data values on to your visualization software, your final dashboard would likely be broken in one or more places.
+In order to avoid this, you need to transform data in order to remove those broken values from the raw data, or to ensure that the data is accurately sent through.

 Simple enough, right?